Ohio GED Requirements

 What are the Ohio GED testing requirements?

-The GED offers adults that never completed their high school education the chance to earn an equivalent degree.
+The GED offers adults who have never completed their high school education the chance to earn an equivalent degree.
 In Ohio, test-takers must be state residents, but there’s no requirement first to pass a qualification practice test unless they take the GED test online.
 The minimum age in Ohio is 16 years old.
 16 or 17-year-old applicants may, however, need to meet additional strict requirements.

 What is the GED cost in Ohio?